material-components/material-components-web/docs/code/architecture.md

 All of MDC Web's CSS is generated using [Sass](http://sass-lang.com/).
 Sass mixins lets us make groups of CSS declarations that we want to reuse on multiple components.
-Subsystems provide a Sass mixin, which the component imports in it's Sass file.
-Each package compiles it's Sass files into a single CSS file.
+Subsystems provide a Sass mixin, which the component imports in its Sass file.
+Each package compiles its Sass files into a single CSS file.

 ## HTML